Problem

 Device-bound authentication

-Private keys remain inside the hardware device.
+Private keys stay inside the hardware key.

 Phishing resistance

-FIDO protocols bind authentication to the requesting origin.
+FIDO binds authentication to the requesting origin.

 Centralized identity